 an infrequent, but higher severity fire regime.
 This narrow fire return interval that low- to mid-elevation forests experienced allowed fires to remove smaller trees and other vegetation, thereby promoting the growth of larger and ultimately more resilient trees.
-Forests in the region historically had tree densities of \sim 50-80 trees/acre.
+Forests in the region would have had tree densities of $\sim$ 50-80 trees/acre.

-However, the 20th century fire suppression policy disrupted the natural and cultural fire regime resulting in denser forests and the build-up of surface fuels.
+However, the blanket 20th century fire suppression policy disrupted the natural and cultural fire regime resulting in denser forests and the build-up of surface fuels.
 This dynamic is more acute in the lower elevation forests as compared with higher elevation forests in the region.
-In fact much of the region's lower and mid-elevation forests have very high tree densities (300-400 trees/ acre on average and as many as 700 trees/acre) with greater fuel loads compared to the higher elevation forests.
+In fact, much of the region's lower and midelevation forests have very high tree densities (300-400 trees/acre on average and as many as 700 trees/ acre) with greater fuel loads compared to the higher elevation forests.
 Denser forests with high fuel loads are more prone to catastrophic fire and the effects of climate change.
 In particular, increased susceptibility to high severity fire is due in part to accumulated surface fuels, which can increase the chances of a crown fire occurring.

 High tree densities have also led to increased competition for water which is especially acute during periods of drought.
 Although drought shaped California's ecosystems for millenia, recent droughts have been more severe and longer lasting.
 The hallmark of this trend was the 2012-2016 drought, which was California's most severe drought in over a millennium.
 During such a severe and extended drought, the trees in the forest become water stressed and are more susceptible to bark beetles.
-Several bark beetle species naturally occur in the region under normal conditions creating smaller patches of mortality that benefit forest structure diversity.
-However, under the recent drought conditions and poor forest health, pest populations surged and infestations moved quickly through dense stands with lots of host trees.
+Several bark beetle species naturally occur in the region and under normal conditions create smaller patches of tree mortality that benefit forest structure diversity.
+However, under the recent drought conditions and poor forest health, beetle populations surged and infestations moved quickly through dense stands with lots of host trees.
 This combination of drought and bark beetle outbreak ultimately led to ~129 million trees dying.
 The southern part of the Sierra Nevada experienced the highest drought stress and was especially vulnerable, resulting in over 26% tree mortality in the southern range between 2012 and 2017, whereas mortality in the northern range was 2%.
 Elevated tree mortality continued to occur in the region for several years after the drought.

 Tree mortality was most severe at low elevations and certain host species such as ponderosa pine and sugar pine were hit hardest.
 In some of the most impacted areas, 70% of trees were lost in a single year.
-The bark beetles also target larger trees which is particularly concerning because large trees (> 36" diameter at breast height) are already less abundant in the region than existed before pre-European settlement as a result of both denser forests and selective harvesting of large trees for timber.
-However, forest stands that had previously been treated by prescribed fire and mechanical thinning experienced lower mortality because fewer trees meant less competition for water resources.
-Additionally, research indicates that low-severity fire can spur sap production in the surviving trees for a decade or more, bolstering defenses against bark beetles.
-This suggests that forest treatments that reduce the probability of severe wildfire can also make forests more resilient to drought and bark beetle attacks.
+One bark beetle species responsible for causing large amounts of tree mortality was western pine beetle.
+Western pine beetle targets large-diameter ponderosa pine, which is particularly concerning because large trees ( > 36" diameter at breast height) are already less abundant in the region than existed before pre-European settlement as a result of both selective harvesting of large trees for timber and denser forests.
+However, forest stands that had previously been treated by prescribed fire and mechanical thinning were more resilient and therefore experienced lower mortality because fewer trees meant less competition for water resources.
+Additionally, research indicates that lowseverity fire can spur sap production in surviving pines for a decade or more, bolstering defenses against bark beetles.
+Forest treatments that reduce the probability of severe wildfire also make forests more resilient to drought and bark beetle infestations.